 Here’s a good rule of thumb: if you wish to use slow-release fertilizer on your flowers, do so–but continue to feed with water-soluble fertilizer at half the recommended dose.
 That way your flowers will get the added boost on a regular basis while also benefiting from sustained release of nutrients in the event you forget to fertilize for a week or two.

 So, then, which water-soluble fertilizer is best?
 Miracle-Gro is the most common, but as you may have heard us recommend, Jack’s Classic is far better.
-Here’s a quick breakdown of the different blends of Jack’s Classic available:
+Here’s a quick breakdown of a few of the different blends of Jack’s Classic available:

 Please note, there are no real “rules” to using these fertilizers–if you think your flowers need to bloom more, use the Blossom Booster blend for two or three weeks in a row.
 Likewise, All-Purpose may be used at any time for more growth, and Petunia FeEd can be used exclusively throughout the season.
 These are simply our recommendations based on the results we’ve seen.